Juul seeks authorization on a new vape it says can verify a user’s age. Here’s how it works – KION546

 Juul dominated over 70% of the US e-cigarette market at its peak in late 2018.
 In the same year, 27% of high school students and 7.2% of middle school students said they used tobacco for one or more days in the month, according to the 2018 National Youth Tobacco Survey.

 Juul is now a less favored brand among youth.
-When asked what e-cigarette brands they used in the past 30 days, youth e-cigarette users in the 2022 National Youth Tobacco Survey answered Puff Bar most frequently (29.7%), followed by Vuse (23.6%) and then Juul (22%), with the first two being disposable vaping products.
+When asked what e-cigarette brands they used in the past 30 days, youth e-cigarette users in the 2022 National Youth Tobacco Survey answered Puff Bar most frequently (29.7%), followed by Vuse (23.6%) and then Juul (22%).

 In 2019, Juul suspended all flavors other than tobacco and menthol and suspended broadcast, digital and print publication marketing.